peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-19 Tramps Like Us.md

 	- Reed says she doesn't have any bees, but can catch them some fish
 		- She backtracks and says, "Oh... you're fish"
 - The sharkin go into a feeding frenzy and knock Reed unconscious
-	- The red sharkin snarls with blood running down its mouth, "All right, who's next?"
+	- The red sharkin snarls with blood running down its mouth shouts, "All right, who's next?"
 - Atticus yells, "Alright, that's enough!" and explodes with wreaths of flame, causing the blue and white sharkin to writhe in pain
 - Finn looks for a way though the chaos to sneak through the crowd to hit the one that took out Reed, but he misses, then disappears back into the shadows
 - Tony closes the distance and tosses a vial of rotten mink to cast Tasha's Caustic Brew against the red sharkin, but it dodges
 	- Tony tries to cry to the red sharkin and says, "That was my sister!"
 	- The sharkin bellows, "Good!
 You're next boy!
 I'll clean my teeth on your bones!"
-- Captain Minksi hisses and pulls out their two daggers and stabs the red sharkin, then Disengages to move back
+- Captain Minksi hisses and pulls out her two daggers and stabs the red sharkin, then Disengages to move back
 - The red sharkin says, "I'll get you for that!
 Right on, boys!
 Boys?" and turns to see the the white and blue sharkin are still writhing in agony
 - The blue sharkin is able to break from of his fiery shackles and tackles Atticus and begins viciously tearing into him; breaking the concentration on his spell
 	- The white sharkin remains motionless on the ground